 Top sources of security threats

 Cyber threat actors worldwide implement subversive and critical security threats to your information.
-They use a particular methodology to achieve their goals (you can view more details via our cyber threat actors page).
+They use a particular methodology to achieve their goals.

 Cyber threats can be posed by:

 Enemy nations (such as Russia and China) use cybercrime to disrupt communications, anticipate military activities, shut down essential facilities such as pipelines or shipping ports, or threaten national security.

 Hackers breach defenses and exploit weaknesses in a system or network.
 They are motivated by personal gain, revenge, stalking, financial gain, and political activism.

 Terrorist groups infiltrate, compromise, or sabotage national security, military equipment, or the economy via the internet.

 Seek to profit or steal from a competitor by stealing proprietary information, gaining unauthorized access to data, or sabotaging infrastructure

 What are the best ways to protect against these types of information security threats and vulnerabilities?

 There are several simple ways to defend against cyber threats and malware.
 Here are a few: